 Skip to content

 On the Argand Diagram page.
-We showed how a complex number can be drawn as a vector, and expressed in Cartesian Form as well as a complex numbers Polar Form.
+We showed how a complex number can be drawn as a vector, and expressed in Cartesian Form as well as also in polar form of complex numbers.

 CARTESIAN FORM: z = a + bi